 An important part of thriving at Cornell is finding communities that support you and asking for help when you need it.
 Our organizations are a large part of Cornell’s vast network of support for students.
 Many areas focus their daily work on providing advocacy for all kinds of issues.
 If you're unsure of where to go for help with a specific issue or question, reach out to an advisor—such as your faculty advisor or residence hall director—or the Office of the Dean of Students where many advocacy and support groups reside.

-The International Students & Scholars Office advise international students and academic staff and their families on federal immigration, tax and labor regulations; and provide counseling on personal, academic and cultural matters.
+Staff in International Services within the Office of Global Learning advise international students and academic staff and their families on federal immigration, tax and labor regulations; and provide counseling on personal, academic and cultural matters.
 They work to promote cross-cultural awareness in the Cornell community through educational programming—including orientation, cultural adjustment, and cross-cultural communication.

 What do you need to build a foundation for academic and personal success?
 We see the big picture when it comes to personal well-being.
 Cornell strives to create a caring community supportive of its members' intellectual, physical, emotional and spiritual health.
 From professional support staff to student organizations with missions to support and mentor students, the important step to ask for their help.